Hisham's Palace: Conservation

-According to Global Heritage Fund (GHF), the rapid urban development of Jericho, as well as expansion of agricultural activity in the area, are limiting archaeologists' access to the site, much of which remain unexplored.
+According to the Global Heritage Fund (GHF), the rapid urban development of Jericho, as well as expansion of agricultural activity in the area, are limiting archaeologists' access to the site, much of which remain unexplored.
 Conservation efforts aimed at protecting important structures have been hindered by lack of resources.
 In a 2010 report titled Saving Our Vanishing Heritage, GHF identified Hisham's Palace as one of 12 worldwide heritage sites most "On the Verge" of irreparable loss and destruction.
-H. Taha, director of antiquities has published reports concerning the preservation of this and other sites in the Jericho region.
+Hamdan Taha of the Ministry of Tourism and Antiquities has published reports concerning the preservation of this and other sites in the Jericho region.
+In 2020, it was added to the tentative list of World Heritage Sites in Palestine.

 In 2021, the restoration of the bath complex's 835-square-meter mosaic floor was completed, at a cost of 12 million USD and with Japanese funding, with a dome-shaped shelter protecting the mosaics, which was designed and executed by a Japanese architecture office.
-The mosaics can be admired from walkways suspended over the floor.
+The mosaics can be viewed from walkways suspended over the floor.

+Museum

+The Hisham's Palace Museum is located within the grounds of the Hisham's Palace archaeological site.
+The museum was established in 2000.
+It displays relics and examples of pottery from the Umayyad and Abbasid caliphates, discovered within the Umayyad palace complex.
+The museum also houses ancient artifacts from the Khirbet al-Mafjar site.

 Tourism

 Hisham's Palace is one of the most important Islamic monuments in Palestine, and is a major attraction for both visitors and Palestinians.
-In 2010, according to figures collected by the Palestinian Ministry of Tourism and Antiquities, the site received 43,455 visitors.
+In 2010, according to figures collected by the Ministry of Tourism and Antiquities, the site received 43,455 visitors.
 The site is a common field trip destination for Palestinian schoolchildren.
 Foreign visitors who enter Palestine through the nearby Allenby Bridge often make Hisham's Palace their first stop.
 The site has been visited by foreign dignitaries, and was the set for a production of Shakespeare's Richard II in 2012.

 Since 2021, the mosaic floor of the bath complex has been opened to the public after the completion of restoration and preservation work and the building of a shelter provided with walkways placed above the floor.